MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 Rerun the final command above.
 The build tools can be installed from here:

 https://visualstudio.microsoft.com/visual-cpp-build-tools/

-(Optional - nice way to work with the final data in a jupyter notebook)

-- conda install jupyterlab
-- conda install openpyxl

-to upgrade use:

-- pip install --upgrade git+https://github.com/MikeSmithLabTeam/particletracker

 Once installed you will need some way to write simple code and execute it.
 The bare bones approach is to use notepad and write the few lines of code as detailed in "Getting started".
 Save